- Quantum physicist and defence scientist take out top awards

 Novus offers Novus Cloud as a cloud monitoring tool.
 This service permits cloud monitoring of up to 100 devices in a single account, as well as providing access to dashboards with preconfigured widgets to view data on registered devices and the possibility to creating custom dashboards when using on-screen widgets and showing the information that most interests users.

 Using NXperience software, it is possible to download existing data in Novus Cloud to create reports and export data to several formats, among other features.
 This package has no cost to the client.
 It is possible for the client to purchase packages with more customisable dashboards, SMS packages and scripts to send notifications, for example.

 Why would I change my local supervisory system by a cloud system?

-In the most of time, maintaining a cloud supervisory system is safer and cheaper, and has infinite scalability.
-Yet, it is a solution that needs constantly Wi-Fi connection and, most of time, industrial converters protocols drivers to send the data to the cloud.
+Most of the time, maintaining a cloud supervisory system is safer and cheaper, and has infinite scalability.
+Yet, it is a solution that needs constant Wi-Fi connection and, most of the time, industrial converters protocols drivers to send the data to the cloud.
 Local solutions will have faster responses to critical processes, which can be crucial for companies that work with sensitive data or with short answers times.

 With this overview, we can say that is always important to evaluate the situation.
 The important thing to know is that, today, a cloud system cannot be simply rejected by concepts that we had in the past, such as security problems and high implementation costs.